capeprivacy/documentation/docs/cape-core/coordinator/kubernetes.md

 This document describes how to deploy Cape Coordinator to Kubernetes.
 It assumes you are familiar with Kubernetes and Helm, and can configure your deployment environment.

+You need to install [Cape CLI](/cape-core/cli/installation.md) separately to interact with Coordinator.

 ## Prerequisites

 To deploy Cape Coordinator, you need: